QAOA

 qaoa_problem.compute_final_solution()

-# You can evaluate the energy of the solution sample using:
+# You can also evaluate the energy using the BinaryQuadraticModel directly:

 Graph Partitioning QAOA